Treatments for Newborn Hypoxic-Ischemic Encephalopathy (HIE)

 Legal help for hypoxic-ischemic encephalopathy

-HIE is a birth injury that often results from medical malpractice during or around the time of delivery (for more information, please see our page on causes of HIE).
-It is also malpractice if a medical professional or organization fails to provide appropriate treatment to a newborn with HIE (such as therapeutic hypothermia), missing a critical window of time to prevent additional brain damage.
+HIE is a birth injury that often results from medical negligence during or around the time of delivery (for more information, please see our page on causes of HIE).
+It is also medical malpractice if a medical professional or organization fails to provide appropriate treatment to a newborn with HIE (such as therapeutic hypothermia), missing a critical window of time to prevent additional brain damage.

 Sometimes, parents choose to sue if their child’s HIE was caused by negligent medical care, or if their child did not receive appropriate treatment in the immediate aftermath of a hypoxic-ischemic injury.

-If you are interested in learning more about whether you have a case, please reach out to our team at ABC Law Centers: Birth Injury Lawyers today for a free case review.
+If you are interested in learning more about whether you have a birth injury case, please reach out to our team at ABC Law Centers: Birth Injury Lawyers today for a free case review.
 In fact, you would pay nothing throughout the entire legal process unless we win or favorably settle your case.

 Sources